2xs/smews_test/README.markdown

 FAQ
 ===
 `How can I use an application only for some targets ?`

-> The only way is to create a dedicated test suite with the application and the corresponding targets listed in the `target` or `notarget`.
-If needed, you can simlink tests from other test suites to avoid re-writing them
+> One way is to create a dedicated test suite with the application and the corresponding targets listed in the `target` or `notarget`.
+If needed, you can simlink tests from other test suites to avoid re-writing them.

+> A better way would be to use an advanced filter that checks the target and adds or removes a particular application for a given target.